yusufpeksen/Yusuf_Peksen_MyEmployee/README.md

 ---
 Additionally :
 - I could not implement Profil Picture because I do not have aws account.
 I registered but It says 24 - 48 hours to confirm your account.
-So I cant implement with S3 and I do not know how to implement with file path.
+So I could not implement with S3 and I do not know how to implement with file system.
 - I could implement Exception handling , better DTOs (Data Transfer Objects) , Mappers but I did not implement because of time.
 I am preparing my midterms right now so I had to keep simple this project.

 Other Requirements work solid.

----

-You will see different pages with when you authorized admin role and employee role.
-Admins can see more feature than Employees such as Sort by Last Name , Start Date , Add New Employee , Detail Employee's , Update Employee.

 ---

 contact : ahmetpeksen77@gmail.com